Hot vs Cold: Is San Diego a Buyer's Market or a Seller's Market?

 What type of housing market is San Diego in right now?

-In some areas, both inventory AND days on the market continue to be low.
+In some areas, both inventory AND days on the market continue to be very low.
 Yes, much of San Diego has been in the throes of a seller’s market since about 2010, so potential buyers should be prepared for stiff competition and negotiation.

 However, I recommend that you determine with your buyer’s agent EXACTLY what sort of market you are buying in, so that you go in with the proper expectations.